navya181/ansible-lamp-alerts/roles/alertmanager/tasks/README.md

   roles:
     - alertmanager
 ```
-Notes
+📝 Notes
 Make sure Alertmanager is installed and managed by systemd.

-The actual alert rules (for Apache/MySQL) are defined in the monitoring role.
+The actual alert rules (e.g., for Apache/MySQL) are defined in the monitoring role.

 ---